Ball State hosts Byers and Miami (OH) - WTOP News

 Muncie, Indiana; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Miami (OH) plays Ball State after Brant Byers scored 27 points in Miami (OH)’s 83-76 victory over the Wright State Raiders.
+BOTTOM LINE: Miami (OH) visits Ball State after Brant Byers scored 27 points in Miami (OH)’s 83-76 win over the Wright State Raiders.

-The Cardinals are 2-2 on their home court.
-Ball State is 2-5 when it turns the ball over less than its opponents and averages 11.2 turnovers per game.
+The Cardinals are 2-2 in home games.
+Ball State is 3-4 in games decided by at least 10 points.

 The RedHawks have gone 4-0 away from home.
-Miami (OH) ranks third in the MAC allowing 69.6 points while holding opponents to 40.1% shooting.
+Miami (OH) has an 8-0 record in games decided by 10 or more points.

-Ball State averages 64.9 points per game, 4.7 fewer points than the 69.6 Miami (OH) gives up.
-Miami (OH) averages 11.0 made 3-pointers per game this season, 3.5 more made shots on average than the 7.5 per game Ball State allows.
+Ball State averages 64.9 points per game, 4.7 fewer points than the 69.6 Miami (OH) allows.
+Miami (OH) averages 11.0 made 3-pointers per game this season, 3.5 more made shots on average than the 7.5 per game Ball State gives up.

-The Cardinals and RedHawks match up Saturday for the first time in conference play this season.
+The Cardinals and RedHawks face off Saturday for the first time in conference play this season.

 Evan Ipsaro is averaging 14.8 points and 3.3 assists for the RedHawks.
 Byers is averaging 13.7 points over the last 10 games.